 - citrus and tomato juices

-- aspirin and other pain relievers
+- aspirin or other pain relievers

 - calcium channel blockers

 You may be tempted to stop taking a medication or supplement if you think it’s increasing your acid reflux or heartburn symptoms.

 However, you should always talk with a doctor before stopping your current medications.

 Making adjustments to your diet and eating habits can help you reduce your acid reflux symptoms and your need for antacids.